SETTING THE SCENE

 GOOD SHOWING

-The Chippewas are coming off an amazing overall performance at the Kent Kraft Midlands Championships, wherein they had 5 wrestlers location, led by using sophomore Mason Smith, who received the 141-pound identify.
-The Chippewas’ Justin Oliver (149) became second at the Midlands, whilst Jordan Ellingwood (184) changed into 1/3, Matt Stencel (285) changed into fourth, and CJ Brucki (174) becomes 5th.
+The Chippewas are coming off an amazing overall performance at the Kent Kraft Midlands Championships, wherein they had five wrestlers located, led by sophomore Mason Smith, who received the 141-pound identity.
+The Chippewas’ Justin Oliver (149) became second at the Midlands, while Jordan Ellingwood (184) changed into 1/3, Matt Stenceto85) changed into fourth, and CJ Btoi (174) became 5th.

 RANKINGS

-Five Chippewas are ranked nationally this week via Intermat.Com.
+becameippewas are ranked nationally this week via Intermat.Com.
 Oliver is third, Brucki and Ellingwood are each 14th, Colin Heffernan (157) is 15th, and Smith is 20th.
-Just one Ohio wrestler, 133-pounder Cameron Kelly, is ranked (16th).
+One Ohio wrestler, 133-pounder Cameron Kelly, is ranked (16th).

 NOTES

-• Oliver, who is 21-2, saw his in shape win streak cease at sixteen with a 4-2 loss to second-ranked Brandon Sorensen of Iowa in the 149-pound title suit at the Midlands.
-Oliver’s other loss this season with a 3-1 decision to Solomon Chishko of Virginia Tech.
+• Oliver, who is 21-2, saw his in-shape win streak cease at sixteen with a 4-2 loss to second-ranked Brandon Sorensen of Iowa in the 149-pound title suit at the Midlands.
+Oliver’s other loss this season was a 3-1 decision to Solomon Chishko of Virginia Tech.
 Chiko is ranked 10th.

 • Ellingwood has gained 10 of his last 11 fits.
-5 of these wins have come through foremost choice and one by using pin.
+Five of these wins have come through the foremost choice and one by a pin.
 His lone loss in that stretch turned into Princeton graduate assistant Nate Jackson inside the semifinals at the Midlands.
 Jackson, who became wrestling unattached inside the event, was a -time All-American at Indiana.